alexander-thiesen/pyside6-widget-battery-percentage-responsive/README.md

-# PyQt5 Battery Percentage Widget Fix Size
+# PySide6 Battery Percentage Widget (Responsive Version)

-I create this widget while making a GUI at work.
-I was trying to find any open-source battery widget but could not find one.
-Sharing this fix size widget won't help much but hope for someone was looking for a quick one like me.
+I updated the widget of https://github.com/Ktheara/pyqt5-widget-battery-percentage to be responsive to size changes.
+Additionally, I switched from PyQt5 to PySide6, as it offers better support and more modern features.

 ![Imgae](https://github.com/Ktheara/pyqt5-widget-battery-percentage/blob/main/image/pyqt5-battery-widget.png)